efeslab/optimus-hypervisor/README.md

 **Setup Guide**

 - Our code is developed and tested using the hardware and software specificed [here](hardware-and-software-requirements.md).
 - A step-by-step tutorial is available [here](setup-from-scratch-guide.md) to help you build everything from scratch.
+- Some scripts we used in our experiment can be found [here](https://github.com/efeslab/optimus-scripts).
 - The definition of Optimus's preemption interface can be found [here](https://github.com/efeslab/optimus-hypervisor/blob/master/preemption-interface.md).